ryoh/nginx.spec/README.md

 # description

-nginx mainline custom build (with libressl and jemalloc)
+nginx mainline custom build (with boringssl and jemalloc)

 ## spec